Effect of Salt on the Boiling Temperature of Water

 - Boiling Point Elevation: Outlines the chemical sequence of boiling point elevation.

-This article about the effect of salt on the boiling temperature of water is brought to you by Action Donation Services®, specializing in the processing of car donations, vehicle donations, and auto donations for churches, schools and other charitable organizations.
+This article about the effect of salt on the boiling temperature of water is brought to you by Action Donation Services®, specializing in the processing of car, motorhome, and yacht donations for churches, schools and other charitable organizations.
 Action Car Donation Services processes car donations for many of America’s finest charities.